gluc/data.tree/cran-comments.md

 Both are not misspelled.

+## General Comments

+This update was requested by Uwe because build failed after a treemap update.

 ## Downstream dependencies

 * ahp : I ran CMD CHECK on ubuntu 14.04 with R 3.2.3